pmem/rpma/THREAD_SAFETY.md

 # THREAD SAFETY

-This document describes the analysis of thread safety of the librpma library ...
-XXX
+This document presents the analysis of thread safety of the librpma library.

+The main assumptions this analysis is based on are following:
+- many threads may use the same peer (`struct rpma_peer`) to create separate connections (`struct rpma_conn`) for each of threads, but
+- each of the connections (`struct rpma_conn`) can be used by only one thread at the same time, so the most common situation is when each thread creates and uses a separate connection (`struct rpma_conn`).

 ## Thread-safe API calls